Construction Excel template

 Review and standardize

-Use project scale, data volume, approval depth, and partner count to decide whether to stay in Excel or move into DaaS custom system development.
+Use the number of work areas, risk log volume, approval depth, and responsible people to decide whether to stay in Excel or move into DaaS custom system development.

 Adoption boundary